zellij-org/zellij-org.github.io/docs/src/options.md

 ### copy_on_select

-Enable or disable automatic copy (and clear) of selection when releasing mouse
+Enable or disable automatic copy of selection when releasing mouse

 Default: true